brpo01/terraform-module/terraform-module.md

 ### Certificate Module

-- Create a folder called loadbalancing and add these three files - main.tf, variables.tf & outputs.tf.
+- Create a folder called certificate and add these three files - main.tf, variables.tf & outputs.tf.

-- Move efs.tf & kms.tf into the main.tf file in the loadbalancing folder.
+- Move cert.tf into the main.tf file in the certificate folder.

 **main.tf**